top of page

 • Use state forest campgrounds to avoid competitive reservations or save a little money.

+It's likely that somewhere along the way, a trail or a piece of water beckons you to leave the car behind.
 The skills and equipment required to unlock some of these car camping experiences are the exact same backcountry camping skills required to leave the front country roads and trailheads for even greater public land access in Minnesota.
-Begin a new progression by

 • Unlocking Minnesota's Backpack Camping Landscape